 The subject of law as a field worthy of study is widely acknowledged at The University of Tulsa but until now has been accessible mainly to J.D. and LL.M. students who pursue a professional degree in the College of Law or to undergraduates who take courses that include legal subject matter but typically are ancillary to a chosen concentration in the humanities or business.
 The law is much more than either of these applications.
 Instead, it provides a way to think through a different intellectual lens about the evolution of society and the problems that threaten fairness, justice and inclusiveness in society.

-Students learn fundamentals, applications and policy dimensions of law, as part of their larger TU experience in the liberal arts, and may also make use of the minor as a preparation for law school.
+Students learn fundamentals, applications and policy dimensions of law, as part of their larger TU experience, and may also make use of the minor as a preparation for law school.
 A number of students who have taken our minor have gone on to law school at TU or elsewhere.

 The undergraduate Law, Policy and Social Justice Minor at The University of Tulsa College of Law has the general aim of making the law a centerpiece for an interdisciplinary inquiry into the diverse ways in which cultures-notably, but not exclusively, American society-have sought to achieve order and justice through appeals to recognized authority.